- Purchase the complete Expat Arrivals Brazil Guide (PDF)

 The above list is merely a guide.
 Expats should consult with a medical professional prior to departure for further information on vaccinations for Brazil.

 Emergency services in Brazil

 A general public ambulance service is available throughout the country.
-This is available to all residents, including expats, and can be contacted on 192.
+This is available to all residents and can be contacted on 192.

 Most major private hospitals also have their own ambulance services, which can be called directly in the case of an emergency.